Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Norm kJ, calories (energy consumption) for kittens and adult pets

-According to the rules, the rate of kJ and calories must be calculated based on the weight and lifestyle of the pet, so the data below are approximate indicators that you can focus on:
+According to the rules, the norm of kJ and calories must be calculated based on the pet’s weight and lifestyle, so the data below refers to approximate indicators that can be used as a guide:

 • for an obese cat - 251.4 kJ (59.9 kcal);

-Information about the calorie content of products can be found on the food packages.
-In order to convert kJ to calories, the required figure should be divided by 4.19.
+Information about the calorie content of foods can be found on food packages.
+In order to convert kJ into calories, the required figure should be divided by 4.19.

-They may be different, but no matter what color they are, nutrition must be balanced in order to maintain their vital activity at the proper level.
+They may be different, but no matter what color they are, the nutrition must be balanced in order to maintain their vital functions at the proper level.
 Then your pet will always be healthy and beautiful.

 Have you already decided what you will feed your Scottish Fold kitten?
-If your choice fell on industrial dry or wet food, the pet's diet should be changed gradually.
-In addition, you need to make a choice between: economy, premium, super premium and holistic class of food.
+If your choice falls on industrial dry or wet food, your pet’s diet needs to be changed gradually.
+In addition, you need to make a choice between: economy, premium, superpremium and holistic food classes.
 Let's figure out how to properly feed a kitten from 2-3 months to a year, whether it is necessary to give vitamins or soak the food.

-If a Scottish fold kitten has congenital problems with the skeleton, food, even the highest quality, this problem is not solved.
-Be sure to contact your veterinarian for a detailed consultation.
+If a Scottish Fold kitten has congenital problems with bone structure, food, even the highest quality, this problem cannot be solved.
+Be sure to contact your veterinarian for detailed advice.

-There is a strict rule regarding the breeding of lop-eared cats.
-The breeder can only breed folds and straights - that is, one of the parents must be with straight ears.
+There is a strict rule regarding the breeding of fold cats.
+The breeder can only breed folds and straights - that is, one of the parents must have straight ears.

-If this rule is not observed, with a very high probability, kittens appear in the litter with genetic defects that cannot be cured.
+If this rule is not followed, there is a very high probability that the litter will contain kittens with gene defects that cannot be cured.
 Deformed hind legs and tail are not only a visual feature, but also the consequences of an incorrect structure of the spine.
 Kittens from such matings are born disabled or become disabled at an early age.

-If your kitten is healthy and does not suffer from allergies, you have a choice: feeding or commercial feed.
-Most owners lean towards industrial feeds as they don't need to be cooked.
-In addition, good quality feed is balanced and fortified.
+If your kitten is healthy and does not suffer from allergies, you have a choice: feeding or commercial food.
+Most owners lean toward commercial feeds because they don't require cooking.
+In addition, good quality food is balanced and fortified.

 Dry food

-- the most popular type of industrial food.
-Feed pellets have a long shelf life, are easy to weigh and do not need to be pre-cooked.
+– the most popular type of industrial food.
+Feed pellets have a long shelf life, are easy to weigh and do not require pre-cooking.
 Dry food is very convenient for owners, but it is not suitable for feeding kittens under six months of age.

-As long as the kitten has milk teeth, he cannot chew on the pellets.
-During loosening and changing teeth, the kitten can injure the gums in the process of chewing.
-When the teeth have erupted and are growing, chewing on the granules can cause the incisors to twist and bite.
+While the kitten has baby teeth, it cannot chew pellets.
+During the loosening and replacement of teeth, the kitten can injure its gums in the process of chewing.
+As teeth erupt and grow, chewing on granules can cause crooked incisors and damage to the bite.

-Some kittens become accustomed to swallowing pellets whole, leading to:
+Some kittens adapt to swallow the pellets whole, leading to:

-• Overeating - until the granules have gained moisture and volume, the kitten will not feel full from the right portion.
+• Overeating - until the granules have gained moisture and volume, the kitten will not feel full from a correctly selected portion.

 • Bloating.